World stocks hold nerve after May's Brexit defeat, pound steady

 Sterling held at a two-month high against the euro and was largely flat against the dollar after seesawing in a broad 1.5 percent trading range overnight.

-By shortly after midday, the pound was trading at 88.62 pence per euro EURGBP=D3, its strongest level since late November, and was down 0.1 percent at $1.2851 GBP=D3.
+By shortly after midday, the pound was trading at 88.62 pence per euro, its strongest level since late November, and was down 0.1 percent at $1.2851.

 “We do think it is unlikely that sterling will fall to fresh lows unless the current government falls, and that is unlikely although the risk is not zero,” said Alvin Tan, an FX strategist at Societe Generale in London.